rpede/tutorial-react-ci/README.md

 Here we will have it transpile (aka build) the TypeScript source code of the application to JavaScript.

-If it can't even build the code, it means that someone definitely screwed up and we would like to know as early as possible.
+If it can't even build the code, it means that someone definitely screwed up, and we would like to know as early as possible.

 Just add the following step to `ci.yml`: